-1. Race Application/Bibs
+1. Race Entry/Bibs

 - 1.01 Corral Assignment: LRM utilizes a corral system at the start for all events.
 Participants are assigned to start corrals in accordance with time standards established each year by LRM.
 Corral assignment will be based on estimated finish time as declared by participants in the online race registration form.
 Participants' corral assignments will be communicated by mid-February. - 1.02 Participant Numbers: Every participant shall be provided with a race number, which shall be conspicuously worn on the FRONT when competing.
 The race numbers are to be worn as issued (cutting or folding numbers is not permitted).
 No athlete shall be permitted to participate in any competition without the appropriate number or numbers.
 USATF Rule 143 - 1.03 No Transfer Permitted: Once a number has been assigned to a participant, no other participant may use it.
-Participant race numbers are personal and may not be exchanged with or transferred to any other person.
-USATF Rule 143 - 1.04 Race Number Pick-up: Each participant shall provide photo identification at the time of number pick-up verifying that they are the individual to whom the race number is assigned.
+Participant race numbers are personal and may not be exchanged with or transferred to any other person unless it is through the official transfer program. - 1.04 Race Number Pick-up: Each participant shall provide photo identification at the time of number pick-up verifying that they are the individual to whom the race number is assigned.
 In the event an authorized participant wishes to have another individual pick up their race number for them, the person picking up the race number must have photo identification for themselves, a copy of your registration confirmation and a completed packet pick-up authorization form.
 Race numbers may be picked up only at the times and in the manner specified in the written instructions provided to participants.
-No special arrangements will be made.

-1.05 Refunds: Refunds are not available for any reason.

-Race registrations may be transferred.
+No special arrangements will be made. - 1.05 Refunds: Refunds are not available for any reason. - Race registrations may be transferred.
 The Little Rock Marathon does NOT assist in the identification of individuals to receive a transfer.
 Participants often find transfer partners on our Facebook Page.
-Deadline February 17, 2017.
+Deadline February 1.
 No transfers will be permitted after this date.
 Only individuals currently registered for this year's event may transfer a registration to another individual.
 When transferring a registration, individuals do not receive a refund on registration fees from the Little Rock Marathon.
 Any such monetary transactions must be handled directly between individuals.
 Registrations may not be transferred more than once.
 Once submitted, the transfer cannot be cancelled.
 Individuals that transfer their registration and do not follow the transfer process will be disqualified, banned and removed from the course if caught.
-The unofficial sale or transfer of numbers between participants, whether in person or online, is strictly prohibited for the safety of all participants.
+The unofficial sale or transfer of numbers between participants, whether in person or online, is strictly prohibited for the safety of all participants. - 1.06 Chip Verification: Participants are responsible for verifying that the chip timing device provided is working properly prior to the race and worn correctly during the race. - 1.07 Participants under Age 18: All participants under 18 years of age must have a statement signed by the athlete's parent or legal guardian permitting the athlete to compete.
+USATF Rule 241